Montreal journalist’s phone records part of probe into alleged rogue cop, warrants show

 Read more: Quebec to hold public inquiry into police surveillance of journalists

-As part of the investigation into Mr. Djelidi, the Montreal Police Service obtained complete lists of incoming and outgoing calls on Mr. Lagacé’s iPhone, as well as orders to track his movements using the device’s GPS and to listen in to his conversations.
+As part of the investigation into Mr. Djelidi, the Montreal Police Service obtained complete lists of incoming and outgoing calls on Mr. Lagacé’s iPhone, as well as orders to track his movements using the device’s GPS and to listen in on his conversations.

 The revelation that Montreal police delved so deeply into a journalist’s phone records sparked a furor in Quebec last fall.
 It was quickly followed by news of additional police investigations involving seven other journalists, mostly by the provincial Sûreté du Québec.
 To get to the bottom of these cases, which raised a number of disturbing questions related to the freedom of the press, the Quebec government launched a public inquiry that will start its hearings later this year.